Board member, Fondation en faveur de l’Art Chorégraphique

-Olivier Glauser joined the Board of the “Fondation en faveur de l’art chorégraphique” last fall.
+Olivier Glauser joined the Board of the Fondation en faveur de l’art chorégraphique at the end of 2016.
 This Swiss businessman – graduated from the EPFL – started his career in Silicon Valley.
 Currently living in China, he wishes to bring to the Prix de Lausanne his knowledge of the media and the Chinese market.
 He hopes to help in broadcasting the competition in China through live streaming and the proper social media channels of this country.

 Far away from his native Switzerland, Olivier Glauser keeps a strong link with his country, particularly with Lausanne.
 Through his commitment with the Prix, he would like to contribute to the good standing of the event and the city abroad.
 The competition represents an attractive feature to get into the Chinese market mainly because ballet is a very well-appreciated art form there.

 When one asks Olivier Glauser what brought him to the world of dance, he willingly tells his main experience with the art form: he performed on stage as a minor role for the Béjart Ballet Lausanne, « when Maurice was still alive »!
 As a young artist (improvised for the occasion and aged 18 at that time), his feelings are still vivid : « I had the opportunity to feel the emotion of a dancer on stage.
 Dance is a double effort: physical but also a performance.
 As for the body, it is an unbelievable display, the dancers are true athletes.
 I have an incredible memory of this episode.
 The joy of being on stage was greater each evening, show after show…».